Thursday, August 1, 2019 - Friday, October 4, 2019 (18:00 Japan Standard Time)

 *By submitting works, the entrant is deemed to have accepted all Entry Rules and Regulations as stated.

 For each division, a Grand Prize, Excellence Awards, and New Face Awards will be awarded on the basis of artistic quality and creativity.
-In addition, Special Achievement Awards will be awarded on the recommendation of the Jury to individuals or groups who have made a special contribution to Media Arts in any of the four divisions.
+In addition, Special Achievement Awards (Certificate, trophy) will be awarded on the recommendation of the Jury to individuals or groups who have made a special contribution to Media Arts in any of the four divisions.
 This year, two new awards are added in order to praise various works as a festival showcasing the future.

 Grand Prize: Certificate, trophy, 1,000,000 Japanese Yen